Step aside Saturn: Little asteroid has rings too

 “It’s likely that Chariklo has at least one small moon still waiting to be discovered,” Braga-Ribas said.

-Chariklo’s inner ring is 4.3 miles wide and the outer ring is 1.9 miles wide.
-The bands are separated by a 5.6 mile wide gap.
+Chariklo’s inner ring is 4.3 miles (7 km) wide and the outer ring is 1.9 miles (3 km) wide.
+The bands are separated by a 5.6 mile (9 km) wide gap.

 “It was quite amazing to realize that we were able not only to detect a ring system, but also pinpoint that it consists of two clearly distinct rings,” astronomer Uffe Grae Jorgensen, with the University of Copenhagen in Denmark, said in a statement.